 Sarah Plackett - Founder and owner

-Pottery is my passion - and has been for the past 7 years!
+Pottery is my passion - and has been for the past 9 years!
 After 15 years working in the translation industry, I was looking to make a career-change and incorporate a more creative purpose into my working life.
 My pottery journey began on an Adult Education evening class in Northampton; having built up a solid grounding in handbuilding, and following an introductory course in wheel-throwing, I acquired my own potter’s wheel and set up a small studio at my home.
 In 2016, life took me to the west coast of the USA, where, while living in San Francisco, I was lucky enough to find Clay by the Bay, an open-access ceramics studio offering courses, memberships and taster sessions.
-After joining the studio as a student and then member, the idea crystallised in mind that this was an environment I wanted to create back home in the UK.
+After joining the studio as a student and then member, the idea crystallised in my mind that this was an environment I wanted to create back home in the UK.
 My own work combines a love of both form and function.
 Teapots are my favourite vessel to make: as anyone who knows me will confirm, I’m never knowingly without a cup of tea in my hand!
 I love teaching and running the studio, and sharing with others my passion for pottery and the incredible benefits it has offered me.
 Seeing people grow in confidence and skill is extremely rewarding.

 Andrew MacDermott - Instructor